twistedpearaudio/blog/_docs_b3sepro/manual.md

 # Power Requirements:

 The VD supply is routed to all of the Trident supply header input pins.
 It also powers the on-board regulator for the controller.
-Be sure you you don't exceed the input voltage the Tridents (or any other regulator) and keep in mind that the ~1.2V supply has quite a drop and will get hotter as voltage rises.
+Be sure you don't exceed the input voltage the Tridents (or any other regulator) and keep in mind that the ~1.2V supply has large a drop and will get hotter as voltage rises.

-It is recommended to use Twisted Pear Audio "Trident SR" regulators (Series Reg) "AVCC SR" modules.
+It is advised to use Twisted Pear Audio "Trident SR" regulators (Series Reg) "AVCC SR" modules.
 The AVCC SR module has two separate ultra low noise purpose made series regulators for AVCC_L and AVCC_R - it is designed to sit neatly over the DAC for an ultra short path to the DAC supply pins.